Latent Generative Solvers for Generalizable Long-Term Physics Simulation: Numerical analysis on error accumulation

 Combine to obtain \eqref{eq:multistep_rec_app}.
 Unrolling gives \eqref{eq:multistep_bound_app}. \end{proof}

 \paragraph{Comparison with deterministic rollouts.} Deterministic operators propagate error through the intrinsic Lipschitz constant $L$ of $\Phi$ (Proposition~\ref{prop:det_bound_app}).
-In contrast, flow-matching rollouts satisfy \eqref{eq:multistep_rec_app}, where the carried-over error is damped by $(1-k)$ and the remaining one-step deviation is governed by the learned residual along the PF-ODE (Lemma~\ref{lem:rescale_app}).
-Thus, $k$ is not a cosmetic perturbation: it directly controls the contraction factor $L_T(1-k)$ in the multi-step recursion and enlarges the training support to justify Assumption~\ref{ass:scaledlip_app}.
+In contrast, flow-matching rollouts satisfy \eqref{eq:multistep_rec_app}, where the carried-over error is damped by $(1-k)$ via the trained map's auto-diagnosed contraction (Lemma~\ref{lem:soft_contract_app}) and the remaining one-step deviation is governed by the learned residual along the PF-ODE (Lemma~\ref{lem:rescale_app}).
+Thus, $k$ is not a cosmetic perturbation: even though it does not appear at inference, it directly shapes the trained map's effective Lipschitz $L_T(1-k)$ in the multi-step recursion and enlarges the training support to justify Assumption~\ref{ass:scaledlip_app}.